Introduction to 'TrenchMapper'

 The Western Front Association is delighted to announce a major new initiative which we are certain will be of great interest to everyone who has an interest in the First World War.

-TrenchMapper covers mostly the British held sector of the western front, but we also have maps of Gallipoli and the UK, with hopefully other fronts to be added in future releases.
+TrenchMapper covers mostly the British held sector of the western front, but we also have maps of Gallipoli and the UK, with maps of the Italian and Salonika fronts also recently added.

 The most innovative aspect of this is that you can use this free portal to see hundreds of maps for most ‘front line’ sectors of the front.
-At the moment, we have over 7,000 maps and images available, but this will grow over coming weeks and months.
+At the moment, we have around 10,000 maps and images available, but this will grow over coming months.

 What TrenchMapper does